mikeb86/xconnect_docs/docs/Usage_ManageCustomers.md

 ![Side Navigation](images/customer_entry.png "Customer Entry")

-    !!! note
+**NOTE:**

        You do not need to change any of the URLs for the images.
        These features are currently deprecated and will be removed in a future release.

 # Disabling and Reactivating a Customer
 Disabling a customer will remove them from appearing in the side menu, and will remove the associated gateways from the monitoring dashboards.